 Cats allowed outside need longer claws to help them climb, defend themselves and get themselves out of trouble.

-Their claws wear down naturally from their more active lifestyles, so trimming an outdoor cat's nails isn't generally necessary (but keep an eye on them anyway, just in case).
+Their claws wear down naturally from their more active lifestyles, so clipping an outdoor cat's nails isn't generally necessary (but keep an eye on them anyway, just in case).

 Cats resist having their paws touched, so get your cat used to this while he's still young by handling his feet often.